House of the Dragon: All you need to know about the Game of Thrones prequel series as trailer released

 It comes after Bloodmoon, another Game of Thrones spin-off based on the Long Night, was cancelled.

 This new show promises to be less about the ice and more about the fire of A Song of Ice and Fire.
-Here’s everything we know so fart.
+Here’s everything we know so far.

 What is House of the Dragon about?